Dimension Reduction via Sum-of-Squares and Improved Clustering Algorithms for Non-Spherical Mixtures: Abstract

 \section{Abstract}

 We develop a new approach for clustering \emph{non-spherical} (i.e., arbitrary component covariances) Gaussian mixture models via a subroutine, based on the sum-of-squares method, that finds a low-dimensional separation-preserving projection of the input data.
-Our method gives a non-spherical analog of the classical dimension reduction, based on singular value decomposition, that forms a key component of the celebrated spherical clustering algorithm of Vempala and Wang~\cite{vempalawang} (in addition to several other applications).
+Our method gives a non-spherical analog of the classical dimension reduction, based on singular value decomposition, that, among several other applications, forms a key component of the celebrated spherical clustering algorithm of Vempala and Wang~\cite{vempalawang}.

 As applications, we obtain an algorithm to (1) cluster an arbitrary total-variation separated mixture of $k$ \emph{centered} (i.e., zero-mean) Gaussians with $n\geq \poly(d) f(w_{\min}^{-1})$ samples and $\poly(n)$ time, and (2) cluster an arbitrary total-variation separated mixture of $k$ Gaussians with identical but arbitrary unknown covariance with $n \geq d^{O(\log w_{\min}^{-1})} f(w_{\min}^{-1})$ samples and $n^{O(\log w_{\min}^{-1})}$ time.
 Here, $w_{\min}$ is the minimum mixing weight of the input mixture, and $f$ does not depend on the dimension $d$.
 Our algorithms naturally extend to tolerating a dimension-independent fraction of arbitrary outliers.
-Before this work, the techniques in the state-of-the-art non-spherical clustering algorithms needed $d^{O(k)} f(w_{\min}^{-1})$ time and samples for clustering such mixtures.
+Before this work, the techniques in the state-of-the-art non-spherical clustering algorithms needed $d^{O(k)} f(w_{\min}^{-1})$ samples and time for clustering such mixtures.

-Our results may come as a surprise in the context of the $d^{\Omega(k)}$ statistical query lower bound~\cite{MR3734219-Diakonikolas17} for clustering non-spherical Gaussian mixtures.
-While this result is usually thought to rule out $d^{o(k)}$ cost algorithms for the problem, our results show that the lower bounds can in fact be circumvented for a remarkably general class of Gaussian mixtures.
+Our results may come as a surprise in the context of the $d^{\Omega(k)}$ statistical query and sum-of-squares lower bounds~\cite{MR3734219-Diakonikolas17, MR4849259-Diakonikolas24} for clustering non-spherical Gaussian mixtures.
+While these results are usually thought to rule out $d^{o(k)}$ cost algorithms for the problem, our results show that the lower bounds can in fact be circumvented for a remarkably general class of Gaussian mixtures.

 {\mathcal{N}}